VictorNAGomes/car.it-backend/README.md

 Once you have performed all the actions mentioned, the API should already be working, use the following command to check:

 > Ao ter realizado todas as ações citadas, a API já deve estar funcionando, utilize o seguinte comando para conferir:
 ```bash
 npm start
 ```

+After testing the API, you should run the database script on your computer, in MySql.

+> Após testar a API, você deve rodar o script do banco de dados no seu computador, em MySql.

+If all this is done correctly, your API should now be working and ready to use!

+> Se tudo isso for feito corretamente, sua API agora deve estar funcionando e já pode ser utilizada!

 <br>